Center-preserving irreducible representations of finite groups: Irreducible representations that are center-preserving on a subgroup

-The group $H$ has exactly two faithful characters.
-If $\chi$ is any of them, then the induced representation $\ind_H^G(\chi)$ decomposes as a direct sum $\rho_0 \oplus \rho_1 \oplus \rho_2$ of three irreducible representations of $G$, with $\rho_0$ of degree~$2$ and $\rho_1, \rho_2$ of degree~$1$.
-In accordance with \Cref{thm:faithfulcenterpreservingirrep}, one can check that the representation $\rho_0$ is the unique irreducible representation of $G$ whose restriction to $H$ is faithful and center-preserving. \end{exe}
+The group $H$ has exactly two faithful irreducible characters.
+If $\rho$ is any of them, then the induced representation $\ind_H^G(\rho)$ decomposes as a direct sum $\sigma_0 \oplus \sigma_1 \oplus \sigma_2$ of three irreducible representations of $G$, with $\sigma_0$ of degree~$2$ and $\sigma_1, \sigma_2$ of degree~$1$.
+In accordance with \Cref{thm:faithfulcenterpreservingirrep}, one can check that the representation $\sigma_0$ is the unique irreducible representation of $G$ that is faithful and center-preserving on $H$. \end{exe}

 \begin{rem} \Cref{exe:exactly-one} shows that in \Cref{thm:faithfulcenterpreservingirrep}, one can generally not expect more than one irreducible constituent of $\ind_H^G(\rho)$ to be center-preserving on $H$.
 There is however a special case where \emph{every} irreducible constituent of $\ind_H^G(\rho)$ is center-preserving on $H$: when $H$ is a normal subgroup of $G$.
 By virtue of Frobenius reciprocity, this is a consequence of the following basic algebraic fact.